rootkovska/rootkovska.github.io/_posts/2015-12-30-NotActivist.md

 The computer history is full of sad stories; enough to have its dignity and associations.
 Barnaby Jack is the first death-before-DEFCON I've heard about; many instead have been threatened and/or arrested the day before, or the same day, to prevent/interrupt their disclosures.
 [Many](https://en.wikipedia.org/wiki/Alan_turing) [died](https://en.wikipedia.org/wiki/Karl_Koch_%28hacker%29) in [many](https://en.wikipedia.org/wiki/Phil_Katz) other [sad](https://en.wikipedia.org/wiki/Freenode#Rob_Levin) [circumstances](http://hackaday.com/2008/09/20/mark-hoekstra-has-passed-away/).
 And those civil rights melting pots deny this dignity on one side, while the institutions deny this dignity on the other side.
 We call this kind of attacks "Distributed Denial of Service".
 You can call them "Distributed Denial of Rights".

-And hacktivists die without any kind of representation as well. *After 800 years of individual rights*
+And hacktivists die without any kind of representation as well. **After 800 years of individual rights**

 > XXIX.
 NO Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor condemn him, but by lawful judgment of his Peers, or by the Law of the land.
 We will sell to no man, we will not deny or defer to any man either Justice or Right.

-*and after 300 years of "representative democracies" to extend those right to anyone*
+**and after 300 years of "representative democracies" to extend those rights to anyone**

 > Believe me, dear Sir: there is not in the British empire a man who more cordially loves a union with Great Britain than I do.
 But, by the God that made me, I will cease to exist before I yield to a connection on such terms as the British Parliament propose; and in this, I think I speak the sentiments of America. ( [Thomas Jefferson, November 29, 1775](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence) )

-*they lack of representation.*
+**they lack of representation.**

 Count how many IT systems are in use - from 1970 digital wristwatches, via computers, to modern peacemakers - then count the IT guys in the parliaments.
 How many did you find?
 1?
 0?

 In the italian parliament there is a computerised voting pad per seat, IT guys account for 1/20th of the italian population, but 2 only (out of 800 MPs) are IT guys.
-Plenty [comedies](http://www.cbs.com/shows/big_bang_theory/) about IT Guys, instead. *[It](http://www.cilditalia.org) looks like the vatican city having 15% of the italian population in their churches, but getting 85% of the yearly compulsory religion tax revenue.*
+Plenty [comedies](http://www.cbs.com/shows/big_bang_theory/) about IT Guys, instead. **[It](http://www.cilditalia.org) looks like the vatican city having 15% of the italian population in their churches, and getting 85% of the yearly compulsory religion tax revenue.**

 Isn't this 1-bit picture a bit strange?
 The quality of the legal framework is the main result of this strange picture.